 In light of this new evidence, the Brown County D.A. ultimately agreed to the disinterment of Hendricks’ body.
 Samples were extracted and sent to the crime lab for development of an STR profile.
 The crime lab was unable to develop one, but GNIP shipped a femur to Bode Cellmark Laboratories, and they got it done.
 Comparison by the crime lab confirmed the match between Hendricks and the blood and semen.

-After some additional investigation (revealing still more ties between Hendricks and the crime), the State stipulated to the Bintz brothers' immediate release.
+After some additional investigation (revealing still more ties between Hendricks and the crime), the State stipulated to the Bintz brothers’ immediate release.
 The judge signed the order Wednesday, September 25, 2024, and the Bintz brothers are now free.
+They are both currently seeking compensation from the state of Wisconsin for the time they spent wrongfully incarcerated.